Ah, my little Wechter Pathmaker. Such a fine axe. I might have to sell it this summer, so let’s eulogize it in advance.

 Thing was, it had a price tag of about $1600.
 I think that was my annual income in 1995… so it wasn’t happening.
 I did take a postcard of the instrument and carried it with me for a decade.
 That’s right.
 I would put it on my desk at little temp jobs and dream of having the required cash flow someday.
 Silly, I know.

-Fast-forward to 2005.
-I had a steady-paying office gig, my last full time employment outside the home since.
+In 2005, I had a steady-paying office gig, my last full time employment outside the home since.
 By then, Wechter had subcontracted a lot of the initial assembly to Korea or somewhere, saving the final set-up for their shop to ensure quality.
 This brought the Pathmaker’s price down to something more reasonable in the $400 range.
 I ordered one on Amazon, sprung for the extra hardshell case, and had it delivered to Cisco Systems where I ran the front desk.